It's one of life's great mysteries.

 - Curate content from other sources in your industry.

-Post content at different times to see what works best for you and your clients.
+Finding the best time to tweet depends entirely on your target audience.
+We suggest posting content at different times to see what works best for you and your clients.
 You can still use scheduling tools to post around the clock when you might be sleeping but your audience is awake.
-Just remember to follow-up on conversations when you're back and remain authentic.
+Just remember to follow up on conversations when you're back and remain authentic.

-Instagram has also made changes, primarily by deprecating their old API and introducing a new API that allows direct publishing of photos to Business Profiles.
+Instagram has also made changes, primarily by deprecating its old API and introducing a new API that allows the direct publishing of photos to Business Profiles.

 Instagram is a visual platform, so what's the best way to use it for your brand?

 Post high-quality photos and videos that showcase your product or service in the best possible way.
 Nobody wants to see grainy photos or watch videos with poor sound quality.
 You have to project a professional image for your brand.

 Take your audience behind the scenes.
 Give them a taste of what it's like to work at your company.
 Or what happens in the canteen.
 Bring your brand photos to life with real-life experiences.
 Remember that authenticity is everything.

 Try using Instagram Stories to post fresh content daily, as it disappears after 24 hours.
 Other than allowing you to test different creative approaches, it provides you with the opportunity to engage your audience and learn more about it through quizzes, polls, and questions.

 As a bonus - Instagram allows you to insert a direct link on stories to an external piece of content!
 So, if your client or brand is not an eCommerce business, and you have no use from Instagram Shop, you can now link your stories directly to the articles or pages you wish to promote.

 Instagram Stories allow you to post more, without tarnishing your brand’s image.